Nikola-code-ai/Robotics_Assignment_4/README.md

 **Part C: ROS2 Publisher & Subscriber Demonstration With Physical Turtlebot -  -70 points**

-This part showcases your ability to integrate the given ROS2 codes for a robotic task.
+This part showcases your ability to integrate the given ROS2 code for a robotic task.

 * a): Demonstrating Visual Servoing to a Bottle (Task 1) -20 points